-A founding member of the stable D-Generation X as the promotion’s first female enforcer, she held the WWF Intercontinental Championship (the only female performer to do so) twice and the WWF Women’s Championship once.
+A founding member of the stable D-Generation X as the promotion’s first female enforcer.
+Holding the WWF Intercontinental Championship (the only female performer to do so) twice and the WWF Women’s Championship once.

 Legacy and Influence in Sport

-Chyna was also the first woman to participate in the Royal Rumble and King of the Ring events, as well as to become number one contender to the WWF Championship.
-With singles victories over several prominent male wrestlers – including multiple-time world champions Triple H, Kurt Angle, Chris Jericho and Jeff Jarrett – Chyna has left “a lasting legacy as the most dominant female competitor of all time”.
+Chyna was also the first woman to participate in the Royal Rumble and King of the Ring events.
+Also becoming number one contender to the WWF Championship.
+With singles victories over several prominent male wrestlers.
+Including multiple-time world champions Triple H, Kurt Angle, Chris Jericho and Jeff Jarrett.
+Chyna has left “a lasting legacy as the most dominant female competitor of all time”.

 Outside Of Wrestling

 Chyna appeared in Playboy magazine twice, as well as numerous television shows and films.
-In 2005, she was a cast member on VH1’s The Surreal Life, which led to several other celebrity reality appearances on the network, including The Surreal Life: Fame Games in 2007 and Celebrity Rehab with Dr. Drew in 2008.
-She is also known for her tumultuous relationship with fellow wrestler Sean Waltman, with whom she made a sex tape released commercially in 2004 as 1 Night in China, which won a 2006 AVN Award for Best-Selling Title.
+In 2005, she was a cast member on VH1’s The Surreal Life.
+Leading to several other celebrity reality appearances on the network.
+Including The Surreal Life: Fame Games in 2007 and Celebrity Rehab with Dr. Drew in 2008.
+Also known for her tumultuous relationship with fellow wrestler Sean Waltman.
+With whom she made a sex tape released commercially in 2004 as 1 Night in China, which won a 2006 AVN Award for Best-Selling Title.
 She starred in a further five pornographic titles, including AVN’s 2012 Best Celebrity Sex Tape, Backdoor to Chyna.